jveldridge/jveldridge.github.io/resume.md

 layout: default
 title:  Jonathan V. Eldridge - Résumé
 ---
+#Résumé

 ###Work Experience

+**Raphael Lab, Department of Computer Science and Center for Computational Molecular Biology, Brown University**, Providence, RI
+*Senior Student Research Assistant; June 2013 – present*
+I am working on improvements to HotNet and HotNet2, algorithms for finding significantly altered subnetworks in a large gene interaction network.

 **Microsoft Corporation**, Redmond, WA
 *Program Manager, Windows Developer Experience; September 2012 – May 2013*
 Worked on the Runtime Experience team on features for the next version of the Windows development platform, particularly on integration with online services.